Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Introduction

 \section{Introduction}

-A frequent goal for computational social science practitioners is to understand the casual effect of intervening on a treatment of interest.
-Researchers often operationalize this by estimating the \textit{average treatment effect} ($ATE$) of a specific treatment variable (\eg therapy) on a specific outcome (\eg suicide)~\cite{pearl1995causal, pearl2009causality, rosenbaum_2010, keith2020review}.
-A major challenge is adjusting for \textit{confounders} (\eg \new{comments mentioning} depression) that affect both the treatment and outcome (depression affects both an individual's propensity to receive therapy and their risk of suicide)~\cite{keith2020review}.
+The massive volume of social media data offers significant potential to help researchers better understand human behavior by making causal inferences.
+Researchers often formalize casual inference as the estimation of the \textit{average treatment effect} ($ATE$) of a specific treatment variable (\eg therapy) on a specific outcome (\eg suicide)~\cite{rubin_2005_potential_outcomes, rosenbaum_2010, keith2020review}.
+A major challenge is adjusting for \textit{confounders} (\eg comments mentioning depression) that affect both the treatment and outcome (depression affects both an individual's propensity to receive therapy and their risk of suicide)~\cite{keith2020review}.
 Without adjusting for depression as a confounder, we might look at suicide rates among therapy patients and those not receiving therapy, and wrongly conclude that therapy causes suicide.

-The gold standard for \new{avoiding} confounders is to assign treatment via a \textit{randomized controlled trial} (RCT).
+The gold standard for avoiding confounders is to assign treatment via a \textit{randomized controlled trial} (RCT).
 Unfortunately, in many domains, assigning treatments in this manner is not feasible (\eg due to ethical or practical concerns).
 Instead, researchers conduct \textit{observational studies}~\cite{rosenbaum_2010}, using alternate methods to adjust for confounders.

-\new{ Text (\eg users' social media histories) can be used to adjust for confounding by training a model to recognize confounders (or proxies for confounders) in the text}, so that similar treated and untreated observations can be compared.
-However, a recent review~\cite{keith2020review} finds that evaluating the performance of such models is ``a difficult and open research question'' as \textit{true} $ATE$s are almost never known, and so, unlike in other NLP tasks, we cannot know the correct answer. \new{In this work, we find that this challenge is amplified, as models} disagree with one another on real world tasks (\sect\ref{sec:motivation}) -- how do we know which is correct?
+Text (\eg users' social media histories) can be used to adjust for confounding by training an NLP model to recognize confounders (or proxies for confounders) in the text, so that similar treated and untreated observations can be compared.
+However, a recent review~\cite{keith2020review} finds that evaluating the performance of such methods is ``a difficult and open research question'' as \textit{true} $ATE$s are almost never known, and so, unlike in other NLP tasks, we cannot know the correct answer.
+We find that this challenge is amplified, as methods disagree with one another on real world tasks (\sect\ref{sec:motivation}) -- how do we know which is correct?